 - A major focus of the Bridgeport Trout Tournament is the children’s division where every participating child receives special attention.

-- Fishmas is celebrated all up and down the Eastern Sierra with great contests for anglers to bring their catch in for weighing and prizes at many locations, including: Cardinal Village Resort, Tom’s Place Resort, Crowley Lake Fish Camp, Convict Lake Resort, June Lake Loop Chamber of Commerce, Gull Lake Marina, and Annett’s Mono Village near Bridgeport.
+- Fishmas is celebrated all up and down the Eastern Sierra with great contests for anglers to bring their catch in for weighing and prizes at many locations, including Cardinal Village Resort, Tom’s Place Resort, Crowley Lake Fish Camp, Convict Lake Resort, June Lake Loop Chamber of Commerce, Gull Lake Marina, and Annett’s Mono Village near Bridgeport.

 Some events require registration or pre-registration, some have a fee to participate, and others are free, or simply offer the opportunity for you to weigh your catch and claim a prize at any time during the season.
 All these events and the services that support the fishing industry are family-friendly and children are encouraged to learn and participate.
 The furry family members are also welcome at many events and places.
 Please, as always, be respectful of others and leave no trace.

 Before you head out to one of these events find out more from the event organizers and check on all the rules and regulations.
-The friendly, helpful staff at the Bishop Visitor Center at 690 N. Main St. in Bishop have tons of info available about fishing, and fishing events, and can help you make good choices to suit your specific needs.
+The friendly, helpful staff at the Bishop Visitor Center at 690 N. Main St. in Bishop has tons of info available about fishing, and fishing events, and can help you make good choices to suit your specific needs.
 Come in or call (760) 873-8405.

 Guides, Outfitters, Boat Rentals & Resorts

 The knowledgeable and experienced folks who live and fish in the Eastern Sierra can help you plan a fishing excursion or take you and your family out on a fishing trip that will be safe, fun and rewarding.
 There are many guide services that cater to beginners as well as experienced anglers, just bear in mind that longer and/or backcountry trips might be better suited to older children and adults.
 The sporting goods stores and outfitters carry something for everyone to build a basic kit or add to your tackle box.
-Staff at these outlets will have plenty of good information and advice to share so your first foray into fishing a fantastic one.
+Staff at these outlets will have plenty of good information and advice to share so your first foray into fishing is a fantastic one.
 If you want to take the kids out on the water there are any number of choices for boat rentals and you could even stay right on the water’s edge at many of the resorts.

 Great Places to Go Fishing